 Individuals in financial analytics may work for an individual or an organization under different job titles, such as fund manager, portfolio manager, financial risk specialist, securities analyst, investment analyst, or ratings analyst.
 These job titles work within three broad career categories: sell-side, buy-side, or investment banks.

 Those who work for the buy-side are individuals who work with private equity firms, insurance companies, or related organizations, developing investment strategies.
-Professionals working for the sell-side advise other financial services sales agents who sell investments like stocks and bonds and make predictions about when to buy, sell, or hold stocks.
+Professionals working for the sell-side advise other financial services sales agents who sell investments such as stocks and bonds and make predictions about when to buy, sell, or hold stocks.
 Financial analysts who work for investment banks focus on mergers and acquisitions, assessing the potential success of such decisions and making decisions based on many economic factors.

-The average salary for financial analytics professionals is $91,580 annually, according to the US Bureau of Labor Statistics [2].
-However, this is an average estimate for all job titles that fall under the title of financial analytics.
-As a result, you may find a wide salary range when looking at all job titles in this financial field.
+The median salary for financial analysts is $101,910 annually, according to the BLS [2].
+You may find a wide salary range when looking at all job titles in this financial field.
 Junior-level positions up to senior-level positions are in financial analytics.
-Most senior-level positions require at least ten years of professional experience.
-You may also notice that factors like your education, professional experience, and certification status affect your average salary in financial analytics.
+Most senior-level positions require at least 10 years of professional experience.
+You may also notice that factors such as your education, professional experience, and certification status affect your average salary in financial analytics.

 Most careers in financial analytics require at least a bachelor’s degree in finance, business, or a related field, with a preference for a graduate degree in many cases.
 Certifications are often required and highly recommended, particularly if you want to move into more senior-level positions.
 Chartered Financial Analyst (CFA) certification is considered the gold standard in this profession.

-All careers in financial analytics will require at least a bachelor’s degree.
+Most careers in financial analytics will require at least a bachelor’s degree.
 The majors may vary, with the most common bachelor’s degrees in this field being finance, business, accounting, statistics, economics, or mathematics.
 You can find bachelor’s degree programs offered online, in person, or a mix of both.
 Some students will seek out schools known for their reputation in finance to get an advantage when graduating from their program of study.
-Internships are not always required but encouraged and beneficial if offered by the school.
+Internships are not always required, but are encouraged and beneficial if offered by the school.

 It’s not uncommon to see employers requiring graduate degrees for positions in financial analytics.
 Individuals and organizations trust these financial professionals with their financial future, so a graduate degree is a good idea if you want to pursue this field as a long-term career.
 Most financial analysts and related jobs earn a Master of Financial Analytics (MFA) or Master of Business Administration (MBA) degree.